 Massage & Reiki

-Protection Island has several healthcare practitioners that offer their services.
-If you are interested, please inquire at Ahoy Guesthouse and we can provide the latest information about what is available.
+Protection Island has several healthcare practitioners that offer their services on an irregular basis.
+If you book a stay at Ahoy Guesthouse and are interested in massage or reiki while you are here, let us know before your stay and we will see what is available.

 Next to the community garden is a field and a fully fenced multi-court.
 The latter has basketball hoops, ball nets, and a paved surface making it especially popular with island kids.